-1.3.2.
+1.2.1.
 Reference Materials

-Appendices - Guidelines and procedures that apply to various parts throughout the dummy are included in Section 15, "Appendices", for easy reference.
+Appendices - Several guidelines and procedures apply to various parts throughout the dummy, and are included in Section 13, "Appendices", for easy reference.

 - When handling an instrumented dummy, improper techniques can damage instrumentation, particularly accelerometers.
-Appendix A in contains guidelines for safe handling of instrumented dummies. - The vinyl flesh of dummies can be damaged, but is often repairable.
-Appendix B contains instructions for repairing dummy flesh.
+Appendix A contains guidelines for safe handling of instrumented dummies. - The vinyl flesh of dummies can be damaged, but is often repairable.
+Appendix B contains instructions for repairing dummy flesh. - The procedure for validating the axial integrity of the neck is provided in Appendix C.

-SAE Documents - In addition to the attached appendices, other SAE publications are particularly useful when working with the Hybrid III 50th male pedestrian dummy.
+SAE Documents - In addition to the attached appendices, other SAE publications are particularly useful when working with the Hybrid III dummies.

-- SAE J211 provides the most recent guidelines and procedures for dummy instrumentation and filtering. - SAE Information Report J1733 illustrates the instrumentation available for the Hybrid III dummy and instructions on how to apply the positive right-hand rule sign convention.
+- SAE J211 provides the most recent guidelines and procedures for dummy instrumentation and filtering. - SAE Information Report J1733 illustrates the instrumentation available for the Hybrid III dummy, along with descriptions of how to apply the positive right-hand rule sign convention. - 1.2.2.
+Conventions Used in this Manual